Valve Cover and Cam Tensioner Gasket DIY: 1.8T VW Audi Jetta GTI

 - If you're only changing the VC gasket, you can now pull the old one off (don't forget the one around the spark plug seal) clean off the surface, lay down some high temperature silicone sealant on the bottom side if you want, wait five to ten minutes for the sealant to skin over and push on your new gasket, followed by the valve cover.

 - Tighten the bolts down to 7lbs of pressure and let it sit for 24 hours (if you used sealant) to dry.

-You Sure you Want to Change The Cam Tensioner Gasket & Seal??
+Are You Sure You Want to Change the Cam Tensioner Gasket and Seal?

 - Once you have some slack in the chain you can start unscrewing the four bolts circled in red. they require a size 30 torx bit. fully remove them and the tensioner is now free from the head.

 - With your fingers or a small flat head screwdriver, you can push out the half moon seal and peel off the gasket under the tensioner.
 If this is the first time it is being done they both should come off pretty easy as the moon seal shrinks with time and the gasket has no silicone sealant on it coming from VW.